Distance education in Chicago Public Schools in 1937: Earlier instances of distance education by radio

-Chicago's program is regarded as the first large-scale experiment with "radio school".
 Earlier, smaller-scale uses of radio for distance education had preceded this.
 In 1930, during a school closure in Marquette, Michigan, the station WBEO worked with the Daily Mining Journal to provide students with audible and textual instruction.
 This 1930 implementation had been regarded as a success.
 Chicago had seen one instance of distance learning by radio five years earlier, in 1932, when, after the Chicago Board of Education cancelled summer school due to lack of funding, NBC privately produced a Summer School of the Air on their station WMAQ.
 For this program, NBC employed their own educators and printed their own textbooks.

 Distance education program

 In order to provide elementary school students with instruction during the indefinite school closure, superintendent of Chicago Public Schools William Johnson and assistant superintendent in charge of elementary schools Minnie Fallon developed a distance learning program that provided the students in grades three through eight with instruction via radio broadcasts.
 The idea for such a program was first suggested by George H. Biggar of station WLS.
-Distance learning instruction was, ultimately, broadcast for two weeks, beginning on September 13.
+Distance learning instruction was, ultimately, broadcast for two weeks, beginning on September 13, 1937.
 Elementary schools reopened for in-person instruction on September 27.

-Regarded to have been the first large scale experiment with "radio school", Chicago's experiment with it attracted the interest of educators across the United States.
+Chicago's school system experiment with daily broadcasts of its normal schoolyear curriculum attracted the interest of educators across the United States.
 The idea of using radio to facilitate distance learning was considered innovative and untested.
 Out-of-city newspapers even sent correspondents to Chicago to report on it, and newsreels were created that reported on Chicago's experiment in mass distance education by radio.

 Fallon cited a belief that children in the elementary school grades first and second required more individual attention are not adaptable to distance education as the reason that those grades were not provided with such instruction.
 Johnson cited a lack of enough radio air time as the reason that high school students were not part of the program either.
 Johnson recommended that high school students spend the period of the school closures reviewing their notebooks from their previous semester of school.
 It was also believed that high school students would be mature enough to review their previous year's material on their own.
 High schools would ultimately be closed for a shorter period than elementary schools, returning to in-person instruction on September 16, a day after the Chicago Board of Health determined that it was it safe for high schools to reopen but still unsafe for elementary schools to.